An overhead image of the Alps in Switzerland on a sunny day.

 Welcome, and thanks for joining me on my fiction publishing adventure.

-There is a Resources page linked to the Things I Wish I’d Said page.
+Every edition has a Resources page.
+An online version is linked to the Things I Wish I’d Said page.
 As time passes, I hope it will include more than just the resources mentioned in the book, which cover trauma/CPTSD, autism, and CE resources for practitioners.

 My next book, still in development, is set in a pre-apocalyptic dystopian multiverse.
 I’m also developing a story idea about the the challenges of being an empath.
 For younger readers, I have plans for a series of children’s books about a beautiful dog named Lacie, one about strange plasma creatures secretly living amongst us, and other ideas in various stages of development.